symbol/symbol-docs/source/api.rst

 Http requests
 *************

-Catapult REST uses port ``3000``.
-It accepts both HTTP **GET**, **PUT** and **POST** requests.
+Catapult REST uses port ``3000`` and accepts both HTTP **GET**, **PUT** and **POST** requests.

 Assuming that Catapult REST is :doc:`running locally <getting-started/setup-workstation>`, HTTP GET requests can be executed from a browser and have the form:

     http://localhost:3000/<path-to-API-request>

-HTTP PUT and POST requests use JSON structures in the request body.
-Request returns data using JSON structures.
+Conversely, HTTP PUT and POST requests have the same structure but use JSON structures in the request body.
 This kind of request cannot usually be executed from within the browser unless you use a :ref:`plugin <tools>` which enables you to do it.

 Get the complete list of available endpoints by clicking on the button below: